 - On your chin

-- Hormone replacement therapy: If you’ve taken any type of medications or therapy that affects your hormone levels, it may trigger an instance of melasma.
+- Hormone replacement therapy: If you’ve taken any type of medication or therapy that affects your hormone levels, it may trigger an instance of melasma.

 - Birth control pills: If you’re taking birth control pills, you should know that these can cause a hormone spike, which is often a trigger for melasma.

-- Sun exposure: Being in direct sunlight for extended periods of time exposes you to dangerous UV light that causes melanocytes to produce more pigment.
-While it’s common knowledge that UV light causes your skin to darken, you may not know that even a slight amount of sunlight can cause melasma to return after it has faded.
+- Sun and heat exposure: Being in direct sunlight or heat for extended periods of time exposes you to dangerous UV light that causes melanocytes to produce more pigment.
+While it’s common knowledge that UV light causes your skin to darken, you may not know that even a slight amount of sunlight or heat can cause melasma to return after it has faded.

 - Specific medications: Certain drugs, such as anti-seizure prescriptions, can make your skin more sensitive to darkening after you’ve been exposed to sunlight.
 Ask your New York dermatologist if any of the medications you’re currently taking put you at risk for melasma.

 At first, your dermatologist may prescribe a topical melasma treatment containing hydroquinone, corticosteroids, acids, retinoids, or a combination of the ingredients above.
 These creams help lighten your skin back to normal.
 Typically, you apply these creams to the discolored patches of skin once or twice per day.
 Sunscreen can be applied over the lightning cream each morning.
 Of the four types of melasma, the epidermal type responds best to topical treatment because the pigment in epidermal melasma is near the top layer of the skin’s surface.
 For more recalcitrant or dermal melasma, a variety of procedures can be performed to help break up and eliminate the pigmentation, such as chemical peels, microdermabrasion, or laser therapy.